miso-lims/walkthroughs/_includes/index-checking.md

 GAAAAACCCCCC
 ```

 Click _Calculate_.
-Notice that the first two sequences are not considered indices even
+Notice that the first two sequences are not considered duplicates even
 though index 1 is the exact same.
 Only the second and third sequences are considered near
 matches.